Australian bass: Reproduction

-As with other Macquaria species, there is sexual dimorphism in Australian bass.
+The Australian bass is sexually dimorphic.
 Males tend to have an absolute maximum size of 1.0 kg or less, while females regularly exceed 1.0 kg and sometimes reach the maximum size of 2.5–3.0 kg.
 Males reach sexual maturity at 3+ years of age, females at 5–6 years of age.

 Australian bass spawn in estuaries in winter, generally in the months of July or August.
 There is uncertainty about the salinity levels that Australian bass spawn in.
 Estuaries are dynamic habitats with daily fluxes in salinity due to tides, and are also affected by droughts, floods and freshes (minor, temporary rises in flow), making measurements of preferred spawning salinities for wild Australian bass difficult.
 However, based on capture of recently spawned larval and juvenile Australian bass in estuaries, the species appears to spawn in a salinity range of 8–12 parts per thousand (salt water is approximately 36 ppt).
 Australian bass sperm have no viability at or below 6 ppt, but are most viable at 12 ppt, the latter probably being the most relevant fact.
 However, it has been reported that Australian bass spawned in salinities of 12–18 ppt, with this statement based on fishermens' reports of observing wild Australian bass spawnings and some unpublished data gathered by the NSW Fisheries Department.

 Artificial breeding of Australian bass is carried out at much higher salinities than natural.

 Australian bass are highly fecund, with a reported mean fecundity ("fertility") of 440,000 eggs from the mature wild female specimens examined, and one very large specimen yielding 1,400,000 eggs.
 The eggs are reported as being demersal ("sinking") in natural spawning salinities, in which case estuarine vegetation such as sea grass almost certainly play an important role in "trapping" and protecting eggs.
 Larvae hatch in 2–3 days.
 Juvenile Australian bass migrate into the freshwater reaches after spending several months in estuarine waters.